 8:00 AM.
 The tide was ebbing when my friend Jen showed up for her beach walk.
 There was no fresh kelp, only the drying mounds that had been deposited several days several days earlier.
 But she DID see – piled on top of those briny vines – squid.
 Fresh, fat, 2-3 foot long squid with the clear black pupils of VERY fresh fish.
 Some beachgoers tried to drag them back to sea to save their lives, but the squid insisted on wriggling out of the water and breathing their last.

 2:00 PM.
-I hadn’t heard any of this yet, and when I showed up with Koah for our own walk was shocked to stumble across the enormous calamari littering the sand.
+I hadn’t heard any of the above yet.
+When I showed up with Koah for our own walk, I was shocked to stumble across the enormous calamari littering the sand for miles.
 Kid One happened to call me on his break from work, and I described the scene.
 Beach-raised Kid that he is, he ID’d them as Humboldt squid.
 Neither dogs nor seagulls knew what to make of them, the fish too fresh and new to nibble on (the gulls) or to roll in (the dogs).
 We walked along the high tide line from Rio Del Mar to New Brighton and estimated there had to be thousands.
 People passing by were mildly freaked out.
 Did I know kind of squid they were?
 What did I think happened?
 Why are they here?
 Is the ocean toxic?
 It was fairly disconcerting.

 Humboldt squid are enormous, elusive creatures rumored, in part because of videos like this one, to be voracious and aggressive, bringing down deep-sea divers in Mexico’s warm waters.
 Watch this, then check out this link to a PBS video that shows the squid’s softer side.